Stability and instability of self-gravitating relativistic matter distributions: Steady states

 We first consider the Vlasov case.
 For $\kappa\to\infty$ we expect that close to the center the corresponding solution of \eqref{yeq}, \eqref{yiv} is large, so that formally,

 and

 where \be g^\ast(y) := e^{4y},\ h^\ast(y) :=\frac{1}{3} e^{4y},\ y\in \R, \ee and for the sake of notational simplicity we normalized

 Since $g^\ast$ and $h^\ast$ are strictly positive, a corresponding steady state is never compactly supported.
 Let us for the moment assume that we have a solution $y$ of \eqref{yeq}, \eqref{yiv} where $g$ and $h$ are replaced by $g^\ast$ and $h^\ast$, and let $\mu, \lambda, \rho, p$ be induced by $y$.
-Then these quantities satisfy the stationary Einstein equations together with the radiative equation of state \be p = P^\ast(\rho) = \frac{1}{3} \rho. \ee The question arises what happened to the Vlasov equation in the limit $\kappa \to \infty$.
-First, we note that the equation of state \eqref{radeqstate} can not arise from an isotropic steady state particle distribution of the form \eqref{trueansatz} (and of course not from an unisotropic one either):
+Then these quantities satisfy the stationary Einstein equations together with the radiative equation of state \be p = P^\ast(\rho) = \frac{1}{3} \rho. \ee We want to understand what happens with the Vlasov equation in the limit $\kappa \to \infty$.
+First, we note that the equation of state \eqref{radeqstate} can not come from an isotropic steady state particle distribution of the form \eqref{trueansatz} (and of course not from an anisotropic one either):

 The physical meaning of this is simply that massive particles are not radiation.
 However, this observation carries its own cure: In the $\kappa \to \infty$ limit the stationary Vlasov equation \eqref{vlasov} must be replaced by its ultrarelativistic, or massless version \be e^{\mu - \lambda}\frac{v}{|v|}\cdot \partial_x f - e^{\mu - \lambda} |v| \, \mu'(r) \, \frac{x}{r}\cdot \partial_v f =0. \ee An isotropic solution of the latter equation is obtained by the ansatz